Principal Coordinate Analysis

 - Eigenvalues and percentage of inertia: this table displays the eigenvalues and the corresponding percentage of inertia.

-- Principal coordinates: This table displays of the principal coordinates of the objects that are used to create the chart where the proximities between the charts can be interpreted.
+- Principal coordinates: This table displays the principal coordinates of the objects that are used to create the chart where the proximities between the charts can be interpreted.

 - Contributions: This table displays the contributions that help evaluate how much an object contributes to a given axis.